 Next Generation 9–1–1 (NG911) seeks to “enable the general public to make a 9–1–1 ‘call’ (any real-time communication — voice, text, or video) from any wired, wireless, or IP-based device, and allow the emergency services community to take advantage of advanced call delivery and other functions through new internetworking technologies based on open standards.”

-While North American PSAPs are quite rightly focusing on putting in place the IP Multimedia Subsytems (IMS), High Availability IP infrastructure, and internal routing and recording systems needed to deliver these goals, there are many other issues that need to be dealt with to ensure the public receives the maximum benefit from the changes.
+While North American PSAPs are focusing on putting in place the IP Multimedia Subsytems (IMS), High Availability IP infrastructure, and internal routing and recording systems needed to deliver these goals, there are many other issues that need to be dealt with to ensure the public receives the maximum benefit from the changes.

 The impact on dispatchers will be significant, with an already stressful and difficult job becoming much more complicated as they are expected to handle text, video and chat sessions alongside voice calls.